Houghton Mifflin Harcourt: Harcourt merger (2001–2007)

-On July 16, 2007, Houghton Mifflin Riverdeep announced that it signed a definitive agreement to acquire the Harcourt Education, Harcourt Trade, and Greenwood-Heinemann divisions of Reed Elsevier for $4 billion.
+On July 16, 2007, Houghton Mifflin Riverdeep announced that it signed a definitive agreement to acquire the Harcourt's education and trade divisions, and Greenwood-Heinemann divisions of Reed Elsevier for $4 billion.
 The expanded company would become Houghton Mifflin Harcourt.
 McDougal Littell was merged with Harcourt's Holt, Rinehart & Winston to form Holt McDougal.

 In October 2007, Houghton Mifflin sold Kingfisher to Macmillan Publishers.

 On December 3, 2007, Cengage Learning (formerly Thomson Learning) announced that it had agreed to acquire the assets of the Houghton Mifflin College Division for $750 million, pending regulatory approval.

+Recent history (2008–present)

 On November 25, 2008, Houghton Mifflin Harcourt announced a temporary freeze on the acquisition of new trade division titles, allegedly in response to the 2008 financial crisis.
 The publisher of the trade division resigned, apparently in protest.
 Many observers familiar with the publishing industry saw the move as a devastating blunder.

 Harcourt Religion was sold to Our Sunday Visitor in 2009.

-Houghton Mifflin Harcourt restructuring

 On July 27, 2009, the Irish Independent newspaper reported that Houghton Mifflin Harcourt's controlling shareholder EMPG was in the process of restructuring negotiations with its unsecured-debt holders that would lead to the conversion of the debt into equity.
 The news story reported that the unsecured debt holders would receive a 45% equity stake.
 As a result, the royal family of Dubai via their Istithmar World Capital investment vehicle became major stakeholders.
 Estimates were that EMPG would cut its debt from $7.3bn to $6.1bn.
 On August 15, 2009, the Financial Times reported in an interview with Houghton Mifflin Harcourt's CEO at the time, Barry O'Callaghan, that the refinancing had received approval from more than 90% of lenders.
 The terms included the holding company debt converting into 45% of the fully diluted common equity, an effective 25 percent relaxation of financial covenants, second lien lenders agreeing to convert their holdings into a PIK instrument, reducing annual interest costs by $100m, and a further $50m increase its working capital facility.

-Second round restructuring

 The company confirmed a further restructuring of Houghton Mifflin Harcourt's debts on January 13, 2010.
 The proposed restructuring materially impacted the shareholders of EMPG, the former holding company of Houghton Mifflin Harcourt.